epigen/spilterlize_integrate/README.md

 [![DOI](https://zenodo.org/badge/659800258.svg)](https://zenodo.org/badge/latestdoi/659800258)

 #  <ins>Sp</ins>lit, F<ins>ilter</ins>, Norma<ins>lize</ins> and <ins>Integrate</ins> Sequencing Data
-A [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow to split, filter, normalize, integrate and select highly variable features of count matrices resulting from experiments with sequencing readout (e.g., RNA-seq, ATAC-seq, ChIP-seq, Methyl-seq, miRNA-seq, ...) including diagnostic visualizations documenting the respective data transformations.
+A [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow to split, filter, normalize, integrate, and select highly variable features of count matrices resulting from experiments with sequencing readout (e.g., RNA-seq, ATAC-seq, ChIP-seq, Methyl-seq, miRNA-seq, ...) including diagnostic visualizations documenting the respective data transformations.
 This often represents the first analysis after signal processing critically influencing all downstream analyses.

 This workflow adheres to the module specifications of [MR.PARETO](https://github.com/epigen/mr.pareto), an effort to augment research by modularizing (biomedical) data science.
 For more details and modules check out the project's repository.
 Please consider **starring** and sharing modules that are interesting or useful to you, this helps others to find and benefit from the effort and me to prioritize my efforts!